ibm-cloud-docs/FileStorage/working-with-snapshots.md

 If snapshot space usage increases too rapidly, then you might receive one notification before autodeletion of the oldest scheduled snapshot occurs.
 For example, if usage jumps from 76% to 96% within 15 minutes, you receive one notification about exceeding 75% and one notification about exceeding 95%.
 {: note}

-## Listing all Snapshots with usage information and management functions from the SLCLI
+## Listing all Snapshots with usage information and management functions from the CLI
 {: #listsnapshotCLI}
 {: cli}

-You can accomplish this task from the SLCLI by using the following command.
+You can accomplish this task from the CLI by using the following command.
 ```sh
 # slcli file snapshot-list --help
 Usage: slcli file snapshot-list [OPTIONS] VOLUME_ID